hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

 shared images the resulting name will point to the actual source used to create the said version. building the AMI.

+- `SubscriptionID` - The ID of the Azure Subscription where the build takes place.

+- `TenantID` - The ID of the Azure Tenant where the build takes place.

 Usage example:

 **HCL2**